wailsapp/docs/tutorials/quotes.md

 </template>
 ```

 Let's look at Line 3.
-We are using a blokquote element to encapsulate the quote.
+We are using a blockquote element to encapsulate the quote.
 Within this element, we are using the `v-if` Vue directive.
 This will conditionally render the element based on the condition given to it.
 In our case, this is `quote != nil`.
 We will define `quote` in the component.
 This will be what stores our quote struct from the backend.
 The next directive we use is `:cite`.
 This simply sets an attribute on the blockquote element.
 In our case, we are setting it to `quote.author`.
 This references the author field of the quote struct we are getting from the backend.
 Within the element tags, we are using a template directive.
 This will output text based on the data within the double braces.
 In our case this will be `quote.text`.

 In Line 4, we simply update the name of the component's method to call when the button is clicked.